 My husband and I love going hiking.
 There’s nothing like the feeling of the outdoors.
 The rush of ascending a challenging incline.
 Flowers, wildlife, and amazing views become our movement back drop.
-What could possible spoil all this awesomeness?
+What could possibly spoil all this awesomeness?

 We had just finished a hike outside of Julian.
 When my husband complained about his feet, I said what could I do to help.
 I had just finished my Yoga Tune Up® Level 1 teacher training and thought maybe we could do something with the therapy balls on the feet.
 A few minutes later, relief was insight!

 Up until this point, my husband only saw surgery as his only option for relief.
 He may still go the surgical route because of the rubbing of the shoe on the bunion.
-But now he has some tools to use to mitigate his pain.
+But now he has some alternative tools to use to mitigate his pain.

 Ball on the Ball

 Place a single (original) Yoga Tune Up® Therapy Ball on the ball of the foot (not on the toes).
 Flex the toes around the ball, wait three breaths, and extend the toes.
 You can also try isolating and lifting each toe one at a time starting with the big toe.

 Bunions crowd the other toes.
 This upgrades the space between the toes and challenges the extensors of the toes (like extensor hallucis longus and extensor digitorum longus).